Seligman Baer Bamberger: Life

+Würzburg

 In 1838 he represented the Orthodox camp at a conference instigated by the Bavarian government at which several Reform-minded notables had hoped to bring about changes in the organisation of the Jewish communities.
 As a result of his success at this conference he was invited to succeed Abraham Bing as rabbi of Würzburg.

-In Würzburg he rapidly opened a yeshiva.
+There, already in 1840, he opened a yeshiva, important on the German Jewish landscape, and where he "exerted a great influence" on his pupils.

-In 1855 he opened an elementary school, the first of its kind in Germany (previously children had been instructed in small synagogue schools).
+Thereafter, in 1855 he opened an elementary school, the first of its kind in Germany: previously children had been instructed in small synagogue schools.